MaksimQANY/QA-Examples/docs/manual_testing_guide.md

 # Manual Testing Guide

 ## Overview
-This document provides guidelines for performing manual testing effectively.
+This guide provides a structured approach to performing manual testing effectively.

-## Key Steps
+## Steps for Manual Testing
-1. Understand the requirements and create test scenarios.
+1. **Understand the Requirements**:
-2. Write detailed test cases covering positive and negative flows.
-3. Execute test cases step-by-step.
+   - Read and analyze the specifications or user stories.
+   - Identify the acceptance criteria.
+2. **Create Test Scenarios**:
+   - Write high-level scenarios for all functionalities.
+   - Cover positive, negative, and edge cases.
+3. **Write Detailed Test Cases**:
+   - Document step-by-step instructions with expected results.
+   - Use tools like Excel, Google Sheets, or test management software.
+4. **Execute Test Cases**:
+   - Follow the steps and compare actual results with expected results.
+   - Report any deviations as defects.
+5. **Defect Reporting**:
-4. Report defects with detailed steps, screenshots, and logs.
+   - Include detailed steps to reproduce, screenshots, and logs.
+   - Assign appropriate severity and priority.

 ## Best Practices
-- Prioritize high-risk functionalities for testing.
+- Always prioritize testing high-risk areas first.
-- Revisit test cases after each build or release.
+- Regularly update test cases after changes in the requirements.
-- Communicate findings clearly with the team.
+- Communicate findings clearly and effectively with the team.

 ## Tools for Manual Testing
-- Excel or Google Sheets for test case management.
-- JIRA for defect tracking.
+- **JIRA**: For tracking and managing defects.
+- **Postman**: For testing APIs.
+- **Excel/Google Sheets**: For maintaining test cases.

+## Conclusion
+Manual testing is a crucial part of the QA process, ensuring high-quality software by finding issues early and verifying all user requirements are met.